 departure of Ed Martin was a signal that carried, at minimum, the certainty change

 is coming to Nalcor.
-A good

 thing, too.
 When logistical challenge sees Ed Martin, his Board of Directors, and